 If you are a U.S. citizen, and at least 21 years old, you can petition for your siblings (brothers or sisters) to live in the United States as green card holders (lawful permanent residents).
-Siblings include children from of at least one common parent.
+Siblings include children from at least one common parent.
 You do not necessarily need to be related to your sibling by blood.

-Unfortunately, your brother or sister will not receive the right to immigrate to the U.S. immediately, as described in "Green Cards for Your Family: Sponsorship Rules.”
-Due to annual limits on green cards given out in the relevant category, known as "Fourth Preference," siblings wait an average minimum of ten years for the right to apply for U.S. permanent residence—the people applying for sibling visas in April of 2019 could expect to wait over 13 years or in many instances (depending on which country they are from), many years longer.
+Unfortunately, your brother or sister will not receive the right to immigrate to the U.S. immediately, as described in Green Cards for Your Family: Sponsorship Rules.
+Due to annual limits on green cards given out in the relevant category, known as "Fourth Preference," siblings wait a long time for the right to apply for U.S. permanent residence—the people applying for sibling visas in April of 2019 could expect to wait over 13 years or in many instances (depending on which country they are from), many years longer.

-(Note: Green card holders may not themselves petition to bring siblings to live permanently in the United States.
-If you have a green card, and want make sure that you become a U.S. citizen as soon as possible, see the articles under “How to Become a U.S. Citizen.”)
+(Note: Green card holders may not petition to bring siblings to live permanently in the United States.
+If you have a green card, and want make sure that you become a U.S. citizen as soon as possible, see Nolo's articles on How to Become a U.S. Citizen.)

-If your foreign-born sibling is living abroad, he or she will have to wait until the I-130 is approved and his or her “priority date" becomes current before starting the green card application.
-To understand priority dates, see “How Long Is the Wait for Your Priority Date to Become Current?”
+If your foreign-born sibling is living abroad, they will have to wait until the I-130 is approved and your sibling's "priority date" becomes current before starting the green card application.
+To understand this process, see How Long Is the Wait for Your Priority Date to Become Current?

-Approval of the I-130 confers absolutely no rights to live in the U.S.—in fact, living here can lead to the person accruing "unlawful presence," and thus becoming inadmissible and possibly ineligible for a green card, as described in "Consequences of Unlawful Presence in the U.S. -- Three- and Ten-Year Time Bars."
+Approval of the I-130 confers absolutely no rights to live in the U.S.—in fact, living here can lead to the person accruing "unlawful presence," and thus becoming inadmissible and possibly ineligible for a green card, as described in Consequences of Unlawful Presence in the U.S.—Three- and Ten-Year Time Bars.
 See an immigration attorney immediately if your sibling is living in the U.S. unlawfully.

 Question 1: Check the third box, Brother/Sister.